Ledig stilling på Universitetet i Oslo

 The research at the Department of Physics covers a broad range of subfields within physics and technology: From space research to medical physics.
 A good proportion of the research is interdisciplinary, and conducted in close cooperation with collaborators in Norway and abroad.

 Education and teaching are other essential activities.
 We offer a broad range of courses, and the Department is involved in several study programmes at bachelor’s and master’s level.
 Some of the best lecturers in Norway are amongst our employees, and we are proud of our prizewinning teaching and learning environment.
 The Department has 200 employees, of which 50 are permanent scientific positions.
 On a yearly basis 20 students complete their Ph.D. and 50 finish their M.Sc. degree.

 Flere stillinger fra Universitetet i Oslo

 A position as PhD Research Fellow in Biotechnology Physics is available at the Department of Physics.
 The position is strongly linked to The Department of Biosciences.
-The fellowship will be for a period of 3 years, with starting date no later than 01.11.2019.

 No one can be appointed for more than one PhD Research Fellowship period at the University of Oslo.